 How we did our TunnelBear VPN Netflix test

-To test TunnelBear properly, we used a paid version so we could see the actual capability of unblocking Australian Netflix.
-We ran the tests from Europe, with a base download speed of 270 Mbps when tested on Netflix’s Fast.com.
-Using a nearby server, the speed was 70 Mbps, which is a significant slow-down (especially when the distance is measured in hundreds, not thousands of miles.
+To test TunnelBear properly, we used a paid version and ran the tests from Europe, with a base download speed of 270 Mbps when tested on Netflix’s Fast.com.
+Using a nearby server, the speed was 70 Mbps, which is a significant slow-down, especially when the distance is measured in hundreds, not thousands of miles.

 Using TunnelBear for Netflix